Investing in German Property

 German Property Market Perspective

-After decades of dormancy, property prices of key locations in Germany are now on the rise.
+After decades of dormancy property prices of German key locations are have now risen and continue to do so.
 This is in large part due to very low mortgage rates and an overall disappointment with deposit rates.
-Germany is attracting a large amount of foreign and domestic investors looking for good quality, high yielding property.
+Germany is attracting a large amount of foreign and domestic investors looking for good quality, high yielding property, especially in areas such as Frankfurt/Rhein-Main and other key cities.

 How long Germany will remain in this mode is hard to predict.
-Many cities are experiencing a sharp increase in population but lack the space for expansion of residential property.
-This is leading to a rise of rental and property prices.
-Always good for those willing to buy and hold in key locations!
+Many cities are experiencing a sharp increase in population but lack the space for expansion of residential property which is leading to rise of rental and property prices.
+Interest rates look set to stay low for some time to come, which is good for those wanting to buy and hold in key locations!

 Article contributed by FIRST Financial Direct Group OHG